 It is difficult to know with certainty how speed and regulations play a role in the number of fatal accidents.
 Some truckers point out that making them stop actually increases fatigue, and as you may know, fatigue can have fatal consequences.
 Truckers point out that lack of safe places to stop and fewer accessible places to park can lead to more fatigued driving as well.

 Speed and fatigue may not be the only things that are leading to increased numbers of fatal and serious truck accidents.
 It is possible that newer and younger drivers are more likely to engage in dangerous behaviors, such as texting and driving or speeding, than older, more experienced truckers.
 Even a moment of distraction can have devastating consequences, especially when a large truck is involved.

 Who is liable?

 A truck accident can have devastating consequences, including extensive property damage and serious or fatal injuries.
-Regardless of federal regulations, fatigue and other factors, truckers are responsible for the choices they make behind the wheel.
-If you believe you are a victim of negligent or reckless driving, Arizona laws allows you to pursue compensation through a personal injury claim.
+Regardless of federal regulations, fatigue, and other factors, truckers are responsible for the choices they make behind the wheel.
+If you believe you are a victim of negligent or reckless driving, Arizona laws allow you to pursue compensation through a personal injury claim.

 COVID-19 Announcement - During this crisis the David Shapiro Law team is working and accepting new clients.
 Our team continues to fight for our clients at full capacity, every single day.
 We will not let the insurance companies take advantage of you during this time.
 Close